 Aberdeen University has a zero-tolerance policy on all forms of sexual violence and harassment, to ensure that all members of the university community feel safe and welcome on Campus.

-If you have been the victim of or have witnessed any incident of sexual violence or harassment, AUSA Advice can support you through reporting it to the university - email email@example.com to arrange an appointment.
+If you have been the victim of or have witnessed any incident of sexual violence or harassment, AUSA Advice can support you - email email@example.com to arrange an appointment.

 In an Emergency always call 999.